syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ### Sorting

-You can customize the appearance of the sorting icons and multi sorting icons in the child grid using CSS.You can use the available Syncfusion [icons](https://ej2.syncfusion.com/aspnetmvc/documentation/appearance/icons#material) based on your theme.
+You can customize the appearance of the sorting icons and multi sorting icons in the child grid using CSS.You can use the available Syncfusion<sup style="font-size:70%">&reg;</sup> [icons](https://ej2.syncfusion.com/aspnetmvc/documentation/appearance/icons#material) based on your theme.
 Here's how to do it:

 **Customizing the child grid sorting icon**